Valuation Semigroups of Two Dimensional Local Rings: Introduction

 In Sections \ref{RLR1} through \ref{Poly} of this paper we analyze valuations dominating a regular local ring $R$ of dimension two.
 Our analysis is constructive, being based on an algorithm which finds a generating sequence for the valuation.
 A generating sequence of $\nu$ in $R$ is a set of elements of $R$ whose initial forms are generators of the graded $\mathfrak k=R/\mathfrak m_R$-algebra $\mbox{gr}_{\nu}(R)$ (Section \ref{Prel}).
 The characteristic of the residue field of $R$ does not appear at all in the proofs, although the proof may be simplified significantly if the assumption that $R$ has equal characteristic is added; in this case we may reduce to the case where $R$ is a polynomial ring over a field (Section \ref{Poly}).
 A construction of a generating sequence, and the subsequent classification of the semigroups, is classical in the case when the residue field of $R$ is algebraically closed; this was proven by Spivakovsky in \cite{S}.
 Besides the complete generality of our results, our proofs differ from those of Spivakovsky in that we only use elementary techniques, using nothing more sophisticated than the definition of linear independence in a vector space, and the definition of the minimal polynomial of an element in a field extension.
 In our proof we construct the residue field of the valuation ring as a tower of primitive extensions; the minimal polynomials of the primitive elements are used to construct the generating sequence for the valuation.
 It is not necessary for $R$ to be excellent in our analysis; the only place in this paper where excellence manifests itself is in the possibility of ramification in the extension of a valuation to the completion of a non excellent regular local ring (Proposition \ref{Prop17}).

 In a finite field extension, the quotient of the valuation group of an extension of a valuation by the value group is always a finite group (2nd corollary on page 52 of \cite{ZS}).
 This raises the following question: Suppose that $R\rightarrow T$ is a finite extension of regular local rings, and $\nu$ is a valuation which dominates $R$.
 Is $S^T(\nu)$ a finitely generated module over the semigroup $S^R(\nu)$?
 We give a counterexample to this question in Example \ref{Example3}.
+This example is especially interesting in light of the results on relative finite generation in the papers \cite{GHK} of Ghezzi, H\`a and Kashcheyeva, and \cite{GK} of Ghezzi and Kashcheyeva.

 We now turn to a discussion of our results on regular local rings of dimension two.
 We obtain the following necessary and sufficient condition for a semigroup and field extension to be the semigroup and residue field extension of a valuation dominating a {\it complete} regular local ring of dimension two in the following theorem (proven in Section \ref{Proof1}):